Frequently Asked Questions (FAQs)

 The NZ Code includes several references to the alignment between Te Ao Māori and stewardship, and encourages consideration of Te Ao Māori, including Te Tiriti o Waitangi, within stewardship policies and ESG processes.
 Doing so is encouraged, rather than required, and it’s acknowledged that understanding and incorporating Te Ao Māori into investment processes is a journey and can take time.

-What happens once be become a signatory to the Code?
+What happens once we become a signatory to the Code?